Cybersecurity for Business in 2020

 Cybersecurity is not only for large corporations – it is for every company.
-The amount of malicious activity that occurs online is increasing every month.
+The amount of malicious activity that occurs online is increasing every month and once again it’s expected to increase in 2020.
 It’s our job to work together with you to protect your assets as comprehensively as possible.

 Copeland’s solutions scan for vulnerabilities on your network and automatically patch your software applications for optimal protection.
 Our firewalls, email and Antivirus solutions are optimally configured to provide the best protection.